Mariunil/ros2-opcua/README.md

 Development will stop here.
 Roadmap is mapped below.

-    Stage 6   - Code clean-up, improve modularity, improve extensibility
+    Stage 6   - Extend OPC UA standalone and hybrid nodes to include several data fields.

-    Stage 7   - Introduce node hierarchy to OPC UA publisher to present component structure/hierarchy.
+    Stage 7   - Introduce node hierarchy to OPC UA publisher to present component structure/hierarchy and self-descriptive information

+    Stage 8   - Code clean-up: improve modularity, improve extensibility.

-    Stage 8   - Introduce a web interface to a component.
-Web interface should be launched from a seperate c-file with web service callable callbacks providing information from the OPC UA information model.
+    Stage 9   - Introduce a web interface to a component.
+Web interface should be launched from a seperate .c/.cpp file with web service callable callbacks providing information from the OPC UA information model.

-    Stage 9   - Introduce encryption capabilities from open62541.
+    Stage 10   - Introduce encryption capabilities from open62541.
-                demand login info to st up a pubsub-connection.
+                 Demand login info to set up a pubsub-connection.

-    Stage 10   - Introduce open62541 TSN-extension, develop real-time
+    Stage 11   - Introduce open62541 TSN-extension, develop real-time
                  pub/sub code to be runned with linux RT-patched linux system.